aaronhuggins/pouchdb_deno/modules/indexeddb/README.md

 import './indexeddb/polyfill_memory.ts'
 ```

+## Documentation

+Please [see Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/indexedDB) for complete documentation; keep in mind that sync operations are not supported.

 ## How it works

 This library wraps IndexedDBShim into a callable function with work-arounds to prevent the shim from being added to the global scope.
 A WebSQL ponyfill is passed to the shim code and acts as the underlying SQLite API for IndexedDB.